Can you tell me what does cumulative bonus means in a health insurance plan?

 The No Claim Bonus offered on a Health Insurance policy is usually in the form of a cumulative bonus.
 This is offered by insurers on indemnity based Health Insurance policies.
 This is offered to the policy holder under the following situations:

-Want to check out Life Insurance plans?
+Want to check our Health Insurance plans?
 Click here.